 Writing from Life -- how to turn moments of your own life into stories readers can't put down

-Gentle workshops combining soothing yoga techniques, writing and other creative arts to help those mourning move through the pain of loss
+Grief and Loss-- workshops combining yoga, writing and other creative arts to help move through the pain of loss

 Edwina's visit was great.
 She was very flexible and able to accommodate our needs - and I threw a diverse range of needs at her!
 She was able to adapt her workshops to suit students of all year levels from Year 5 to Year 8, and to meet the needs of both high-needs and high-performing children.
 Her workshops were simple in structure - rather than 'dazzling' us with technology, she got down very quickly to the core of writing.
 This enabled our students to produce some very high-quality work very quickly... ...They loved the program, their teachers loved it and we have all been able to take some great tips for writing away from it.